kwshi/slick/docs/tutorial.md

-# Learn Slick in 10 minutes
+# Learn Slick in 10 minutes*

+\* Duration dependent upon frame of reference.

-What follows is a quick tutorial on how to use Slick.
+This is a quick tutorial on all the major language features of Slick.
 Every time you see a code block like

 ```
-slick> "hello!"
+slick> 314
-"hello!" : String
+314 : Int
 ```

 that's an invocation of the Slick REPL.
 The code after `slick>` is executed to give an output on the line below.
-The output consists of a value (`"hello!"`) and its corresponding type (`String`), denoted by the colon.
+The output consists of a value (`314`) and its corresponding type (`Int`), separated by a colon.

 ## Introduction to functions